jrglass/alert-banner/README.md

 # Alert Banner WP
 This is a WordPress plugin to publish custom alert messages that automatically expire on a specified date to the top of a website.

-*alert-banner is depended on the [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin to work.*
+*alert-banner.php is depended on the [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin to work.*

 ## Instructions
 1. Put `alert-banner.php` in the same folder as `header.php`